 - The results of appeals are color-coded; more green means more positive outcomes for applicants.

-The Detailed Outcomes graph is a graphical representation of the prosecution histories of all applications in front of your examiner.
+The Detailed Outcomes graph (available on our legacy reports) is a graphical representation of the prosecution histories of all applications in front of your examiner.
 It displays the rates at which significant actions and outcomes occur at each stage of prosecution before your examiner.

 Below is a quick video to help you get started using the Detailed Outcomes graph:

 - Each ring of the graph represents either an office action or a response to an office action.

 - Hover over any segment for additional details about that particular office action or response.